Walt Disney World Florida, USA Travel Guide

 All four Walt Disney World amusement parks charge a daily parking fee ($30 for standard vehicles as of early 2024).
 Disney Resort guests receive complimentary standard theme park parking.
 Parking at Water Parks and Disney Springs is free.
 Resorts provide free parking for registered guests.

-River transportation is not applicable to Walt Disney World resort, as it is not positioned on a major navigable river for public transport.
+River transportation is not applicable to Walt Disney World resort, as it is not found on a major navigable river for public transport.
 Immigration procedures at seaports: Standard U.S. Customs and Border Protection procedures apply for cruise passengers entering the U.S., similar to reaching the airports.

 Port Canaveral hyperlinks to major cruise lines like Disney Cruise Line.